Netflix Not Working on Samsung TV Fix is needed when the Netflix app fails to load, crashes, shows a black screen, or does not play content.

 - Open Netflix

-- Go to Settings
+- Go to Settings or the side menu

 - Select Sign Out

-- Try streaming
+- Try streaming a video

 Update Netflix App

-- Press Home
+- Press the Home button on your remote

 - Go to Apps